Code-Institute-Submissions/rock-paper-scissors-22/README.md

     ![Score](https://github.com/anluke/rock-paper-scissors/blob/main/assets/images/readme_snips/result_section.png?raw=true)

-    - Score sections sits at the bottom of the page.
+    - The Score section sits at the bottom of the page.

     - It holds two icons right just before the name that perfectly matches the type of player.

     - When the user wins, the score increments by **1** while turning color to green. *(displayed in the images above)*

-    - Win event for the computer will follow in the same fashion and increment it's result by **1** while also changing color.
+    - Win event for the computer will follow in the same fashion and increment its result by **1** while also changing color.

     - Losing the round will not affect the score.
-It will stay the same until next round is won.
+It will stay the same until the next round is won.